 PRIMER: Highway Asset Management Systems

 PRM-ASSETMGMT

 TAC's primer on highway asset management systems introduces the concepts of asset management, outlines the potential benefits and describes how to successfully plan and implement an asset management system.
 Managing highway assets is not a new concept; highway agencies have been using pavement, bridge and maintenance management systems for decades.
 What sets asset management systems apart today is the move to merge these single-asset management systems into an integrated whole.
-Asset management is a comprehensive process that allocates funds effectively and efficiently among competing pavement, structure and other infrastructure needs.
+Asset management is a comprehensive process that allocates funds effectively and efficiently among competing payement, structure and other infrastructure needs.

 This document will be of interest to all government transportation and finance departments at the federal, provincial and municipal levels, as well as academics, associations and private sector firms who have an interest in asset management systems and procedures.

-Disponible en français: NOTIONS ÉLÉMENTAIRES: Les systèmes de gestion des éléments d'actif routiers: notions fondamentale\$1999)
+Disponible en français: NOTIONS ÉLÉMENTAIRES: Les systèmes de gestion des éléments d'actif routiers: notions fondamentales 1999)

-Media type: PDF Download 1999
+Media type: PDF

+Download

+1999

 Free

-In-Line Skating Review Phase I INLINE In-line skating in Canada is worthy of consideration as a mode of transportation.
+Urban Transportation Indicators - Survey 2, 1996 In 1993, the Urban Transportation Council (UTC) of the Transportation Association of Canada (TAC) proposed a New Vision for Urban Transportation, describing 13 principles which point the way to desirable future transportation sysems and related urban land use.
+The Council reconized that periodic surveys of transportation indicators would be required to monitor progress towards achieving the Vision.
+To this end, a pilot survey was carried out in 1995 using 1991 as the study year and including eight urban areas.
+This report describes the second survey which included 15 urban areas and was carried out in 1999 for the 1996 study year Media type: PDF Download 1999 Free In-Line Skating Review Phase I INLINE In-line skating in Canada is worthy of consideration as a mode of transportation.
 In TAC's In-line skating review it was revealed that in-line skating represents a concern for many municipalities in terms of their ability to manage, regulate and enforce this activity on the transportation system.
 As the activity grows in scope and scale, a need becomes evident for the development of design, operational and safety guidelines.
-The objective of the In-line Skating Review: Phase 2 was to undertake a comprehensive investigation of some pertinent issues relating to in-line skating and to establish guiding principles with respect to: Saturday, April 27, 2024 - 11:14 Page 38 1) the appropriateness of permitting in-line skating on any roads, sidewalks, bicycle routes and offroad facilities and 2) the need for and type of protective equipment that should be used.
-The report includes a thorough assessment of the current technology, the basic operational characteristics of in-line skating, performance characteristics/constraints, the safety record of the equipment, a review of enforcement issues and suggested criteria to be used in assessing the capability of infrastructure elements to safely accommodate in-line skaters. http://tac-atc.ca/sites/tac-atc.ca/files/site/inline.pdf Disponible en français : Synthèse sur le patinage sur roues alignées : deuxième étape (1997) Media type: PDF Downloa 1997 Free
+The objective of the In-line Skating Review: Phase 2 was to undertake a comprehensive investigation of some pertinent issues relating to in-line skating and to establish guiding principles with respect to: Monday, May 20, 2024 - 12:07 Page 38 1) the appropriateness of permitting in-line skating on any roads, sidewalks, bicycle routes and offroad facilities and 2) the need for and type of protective equipment that should be used.
+The report includes a thorough assessment of the current technology, the basic operational characteristics of in-line skating, performance characteristics/constraints, the safety record of the equipment, a review of enforcement issues and suggested criteria to be used in assessing the capability of infrastructure elements to safely accommodate in-line skaters. http://tac-atc.ca/sites/tac-atc.ca/files/site/inline.pdf Disponible en français : Synthèse sur le patinage sur roues alignées : deuxième étape (1997) Media type: PDF 1997 Free